 Earlier this year our Founder Karen was a guest on our very first podcast recording, here she gives you the lowdown on the experience and fellow beauty entrepreneur and podcast host, Samantha Hale

 It might sound strange, but as a business owner I'm not that good at shouting about my company.
-I find it really hard to self promote but it was something I was determined to overcome to try and share the story of Blomma Beauty.
+I find it really hard to self promote but it was something I was determined to overcome to try and share the story of Blomma Beauty and how we came to have our organic skincare online store.
 So, I started researching different ways to do this and, as an avid listener of podcasts I thought this could be a good angle because once I start talking about natural and organic beauty you can't shut me up.

 One of the most important criteria for me in finding a podcast was that the person I was chatting to would have a conversational style of presenting, rather than me feeling like I was getting a grilling.
 I'd already been a listener of the SPATalks podcast and really liked Sam's style.
 It seemed more like a chat than a formal Q&A. So I reached out and after an 'initial chat' which turned into a 2 hour phone call where we chatted about absolutely everything, Sam and I left feeling very much like old friends, ready to just record one of our regular chats the next time we spoke.